shellntel-acct/vcr/README.md

 - The script and its template directories
 - Chrome, Firefox, or Internet Explorer 11 (in non-compatibility mode)
 - A Windows machine running PowerShell v3 or higher
+- Note Administrator rights are not required to run Parse-Nessus.ps1

 ### Instructions
 Save the script and template folder to a destination of your choosing, and ensure you have a valid .nessus file at the ready.